AqwamCreates/DataPredict/docs/WhyIDoNotLetTheAIsToFullyCodeDataPredict.md

 * Unlike the general software engineering projects where functionality errors are easy to visualize and to fix by the AIs, the mathematical errors tend to be silent and not raise any errors.
 This means that if the AIs misses the bugs related to mathematics and the AI receives no errors, the AIs will assume it is working without checking the individual first derivative values.

 * Even if I had given them research papers directly, they would still hallucinate for some reason.
 This can be seen with Proximal Policy Optimization, where the AI insists on saying my implementation of PPO is wrong due to lack of clipped objective or the entropy terms.
-However, as seen in OpenAI's [Spinning Up](https://spinningup.openai.com/en/latest/algorithms/ppo.html) website (where OpenAI is literally this algorithm's developer), those are two different variants separate from the original PPO.
+However, as seen in OpenAI's [Spinning Up](https://spinningup.openai.com/en/latest/algorithms/ppo.html) website, those are two different variants separate from the original PPO.
+What made even worse, OpenAI is the original developer for Proximal Policy Optimization and acknowledged the fact there are two variants of Proximal Policy Optimization, where the clipped objective and the entropy terms are just extensions to this algorithm.

 * Since they are trained on existing data, the more complex first derivatives tend to be incorrect as they are not present in the wild.
 For example, the derivatives for the Factorization Machines kept changing despite the same prompt and can be made worse if I made it to show steps.
 At that point, I gave up having the AI doing the first derivative maths and use WolframAlpha or I do the derivation myself.
 Granted, I would make a mistake once in a while, but it wasn't that common compared to AI-generated codes.